valentinoli/ada-2019-project-adagio/README.md

   * Data story, graph visualizations
 * Valentin Oliver Loftsson, [valentin.loftsson@epfl.ch](mailto:valentin.loftsson@epfl.ch)
   * Data loading and manipulation (except emissions), multi-indexing, merging FAO and Impex data sets, code reviewing, visualizations, commentary

-We will all work together on designing our team poster.
-It has not yet been decided who will present the poster in our short pitch.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.